 - Factory Set – a set of cards that was packaged by the manufacturer for sale to the public.
 These sets usually include a distinct box with a security seal.
 Sets from the factory generally carry a premium over hand-made sets.

-- Game Used Cards – a card that has a piece of game used memorabilia embedded into the card.
+- Game Used Cards – a card that has a piece of game-used memorabilia embedded into the card.
 These are often thicker than regular issued cards.
-Can be but not limited to: bats, balls, hats, gloves or jerseys.
+It can be but not limited to bats, balls, hats, gloves, or jerseys.

 - Insert Card – a card that is randomly inserted into packs.
 They are not part of the base set and they tend to have a unique design or theme.
 Also known as “chase card.”